oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 #### Initial Params

-*   autoconvergance
+*   compressed: compress repeated pages during live migration
+*   autoConverge: force convergence during live migration

+#### End Action

+3 possible end actions which will be executed if the VM is stalling for longer than the configured limit:

+*   Abort migration: current behavior
+*   Switch to hard limit for downtime: very high downtime (like 90 seconds) and if does not help, abort
+*   Turn to postcopy mode

+#### Specific Policies

 There will be 3 specific policies:

 *   **Safe but not may not converge**: similar to the today's only one.
 The downtime will be increased until the **limit for max downtime**.
-If it will be stalling for more than **limit for stalling**, the migration will be aborted
+If it will be stalling for more than **limit for stalling**, the migration will be aborted.
+The **autoConverge** and **compressed** will be turned off.
 *   **Guaranteed to converge but may make the VM to fail**: same function to the downtimesList as before, but the endAction will be "turn to postcopy mode".
+The **autoConverge** and **compressed** will be turned on.
 *   **Should converge but with long pause**: it will take one more parameter, the hard limit.
 The downtime will be increased until the **limit for max downtime** and if reached, the hard limit will be applied for maxDowntime.
 This hard limit may be a very high number like 90 seconds.
 If it will be stalling also now, abort migration.
+The **autoConverge** and **compressed** will be turned on.

+The user will be allowed to create his own policy where he will be able to configure the **autoConverge**, **compressed** and end action with all due limits.

 ### Bandwidth